Group lasso based selection for high-dimensional mediation analysis: Introduction

 Methods in the first family build uncorrelated linear combinations of potentials mediators, using PCA \cite{huang_hypothesis_2016}, sparse PCA \cite{han_sparse_2020} or PLS \cite{assi_statistical_2015} approaches.
 In \cite{chen_high-dimensional_2018} a linear combinations of candidate mediators is chosen by maximising a criterion based on the joint likelihood of the treatment/mediator and mediator/outcome models.
 This approach is extended in \cite{geuter2020multiple} using a generalized version of population value decomposition (PVD).
 With any of these methods, the mediated effect carried by each linear combination can be evaluated, and the weights of the mediators within these linear combinations reveal their contribution to the mediated effects.

-A second family of approaches, to which this paper belongs, involves screening the candidate mediators to select a subset and subsequently estimating their mediation effects. \cite{van_kesteren_exploratory_2019} proposes to explore the set of possible mediators by a coordinate descent updating at each step the status of a small number of potential mediators. \cite{derkach_high_2019} reduces the dimensionality by introducing a small set of latent variables governing both the potential mediators and the outcome.
+A second family of approaches, to which this paper belongs, involves screening the candidate mediators to select a subset and subsequently estimating their mediated effects. \cite{van_kesteren_exploratory_2019} proposes to explore the set of possible mediators by a coordinate descent updating at each step the status of a small number of potential mediators. \cite{derkach_high_2019} reduces the dimensionality by introducing a small set of latent variables governing both the potential mediators and the outcome.
 To introduce further approaches, let us assume linear (or logistic) regression models, and let $\balpha$ be the vector of the coefficients of the exposure in the regression models of the candidate mediators given the exposure (one model per mediator), and $\bbeta$ the vector of the coefficients of the candidate mediators in the model of the outcome given the mediators and the exposure.
 With these notations, a third way to select mediators is to suppose that $\balpha$ and $\bbeta$ follow Gaussian mixture models whose base distributions are centered and with either small or large variance. \cite{song_bayesian_2018} proposes a Bayesian Sparse Linear Mixed Model for high-dimensional mediation analysis which is a one-step method.
 In contrast, the HDMAX2 method \cite{jumentier2023high} makes no distributional assumption.
-For each mediator $M_k$, the HDMAX2 method tests the nullity of $\alpha_k$ and $\beta_k$, and the squared maximum of the two corresponding p-values is considered as a new p-value used as a selection criterion.
+For each candidate mediator $M_k$, the HDMAX2 method tests the nullity of $\alpha_k$ and $\beta_k$, and the squared maximum of the two corresponding p-values is considered as a new p-value used as a selection criterion. \cite{djordjilovic2019global, dai2022multiple} similarly consider the maximum of the p-values and introduce testing procedures that allow to control the FDR. \cite{dai2024controlling} also achieves to control the global FDR, but rather considers a two-step procedure controlling the FWER on $\balpha$ and the FDR on $\bbeta$.